cs0320-s25/term-project-jjgm/README.md

 # Project Details

+Web app made in React that uses Mapbox for the frontend and Firebase for authentication

 # Design Choices

+Pin data is currently mocked for simplicity-- however it is able to successfully persist between page reloads.

 # Errors/Bugs

+None

 # Tests

+Test for login, test for pin placement, test for clearing pins, test for pin persistence through page reload

 # How to

+Run the client with "npm start" in client/, run the server with "./run" in server/.
+The page will spin up on localhost:8000

 # Collaboration

+None

 _(state all of your sources of collaboration past your project partner.
 Please refer to the course's collaboration policy for any further questions.)_